shervinn17/Monthly-Sales-Analysis-SQL/README.md

-# Monthly Sales Analysis - SQL Scripts
+# Monthly Sales Analysis Using SQL

 This project provides a series of SQL scripts to analyze monthly sales performance based on a dataset containing order-level sales data.

-## 📄 SQL Script: `Elevate Labs Task 6 SQL.sql`
+## 📄 SQL Script: `Monthly-Sales-Analysis-SQL.sql`

 This file contains SQL queries that can be executed in **MySQL (version < 8.0 compatible)** to perform various monthly sales analyses.